 The Curious Questions of Lucy Wonderheart

 In a cozy house filled with wonderful smells of fresh-baked cookies and soft, colorful quilts draped over every chair, lived Lucy Wonderheart.
-And so, she had wild copper curls that bounced when she walked and spent hours reading in her favorite window seat, surrounded by old photographs of smiling faces she longed to know more about.
-Therefore,
+She had wild copper curls that bounced when she walked and spent hours reading in her favorite window seat, surrounded by old photographs of smiling faces she longed to know more about.

 Lucy reading in her quilted window seat nook.